Our phones are increasingly like our online passport. Fraudsters have ways around it, but here’s how to stop them.

 The consequences of SIM swapping attacks cover a wide range.
 At the lighter end, pranksters just want to show off their hacking skills.
 Others use it to take hold of valuable Instagram handles.

-But of course, the end goal of organized criminals is to access digital wallets or financial details, and to drain the accounts of money.
+But of course, the end goal of organised criminals is to access digital wallets or financial details, and to drain the accounts of money.

 Workaround #5 – SS7 Hacking